tony-dingman/tony-dingman.github.io/README.md

 ![2004-tony-dingman-by-frank-lobdell ]( 2004-tony-dingman-by-frank-lobdell.png )

+_Cover illustration for_ The Night Before Thinking _by Frank Lobdell 2014_

 ## [The Night Before Thinking]( tony-ding-the-night-before-thinking.pdf )

 * A book of poems published in 2014, introduction by Jack Hirschman